 - faith is broken when Batman is beaten;

 - salute the fire to rise… (maybe soon also off the screens?);

-- starting a new life might become impossible in a “peacetime” when all the uncomfortable people are locked in and the key is thrown away;
+- starting a new life might become impossible in “peacetime” when all the uncomfortable people are locked in, and the key is thrown away;

 - In the movies, the “terrorists” are always scarier than in reality.
-Bane looks like he could eat Osama bin Laden on toast for the breakfast – by the way, has someone asked the question “how does Bane eat?”
+Bane looks like he could eat Osama bin Laden on toast for breakfast – by the way, has someone asked, “how does Bane eat?”

-- if you are aware of all these things then it’s still OK to enjoy the spectacle of violence.
+- if you know all these things, it’s still OK to enjoy the spectacle of violence.

-And on, and on.
-What wonderful things for your children to learn, isn’t it?
-The bad news is that in the real-life, terrorists are never “blown away” by comics heroes, but they have their phantoms chased.
+And on and on.
+What beautiful things for your children to learn, isn’t it?
+The bad news is that in real life, terrorists are never “blown away” by comic heroes, but they have their phantoms chased.

-Christopher Nolan proves to be not only one of the best film directors in Hollywood but also one of the most devious ones.
+Christopher Nolan proves to be one of the best film directors in Hollywood and one of the most devious ones.
 Don’t get fooled by what you see on the big screen.
-There’s a war on your mind and that of your children’s.
+There’s a war on your mind and that of your children.
 When the Dark Knight rises, your offspring fall.

 Copyright text © Marcus Victor Grant 2012-present.
 Updated for publishing in 2021.
 Copyright © Marcus Victor Grant, all rights reserved.